 With the notion of external uncertainty, we can model the uncertainty associated with localization techniques.
 Based on this uncertainty, optimization problems are formulated to minimize localization uncertainty and communication overhead.
-In this section, we first show how external uncertainty can be used to estimate the uncertainty with the standard distancebased localization technique (i.e., DISLU).
-Then we propose a novel Doppler-based localization technique DOPLU that jointly estimates localization uncertainty.
+In this section, we first show how external uncertainty can be used to estimate the uncertainty with the standard distance-based localization technique (i.e., DISLU).
+Then we propose a novel Dopplerbased localization technique DOPLU that jointly estimates localization uncertainty.
 DISLU requires ranging packets to measure the distances for position calculation, which introduces communication overhead.
 This weakness in DISLU can be offset by DOPLU, which exploits ongoing inter-vehicle communications to avoid the need for ranging packets.
 Such an 'opportunistic' approach (i.e., DOPLU) does not guarantee correct absolute locations (as Doppler shifts only characterize relative position change) so the team of AUVs needs to go back to DISLU to correct the locations when the error is too large.
 Based on this idea, we propose algorithms to solve two optimization problems, one for minimization of localization uncertainty and the other for minimization of communication overhead.

-The communication protocol for our solution is presented in Fig. 1.
+The communication protocol for our solution is presented in Fig. 2.
 Each AUV first runs DISLU using the distances measured from the round-trip time.
 Then, DOPLU is run using Doppler-shift information extracted from inter-vehicle packets.
-By overhearing the ongoing packets from the reference nodes,
+By overhearing the ongoing packets from the reference nodes, AUV i estimates the Doppler shifts and then extracts the relative velocity, from which the AUVs calculate their absolute velocities.
+DISLU is run to fix the localization error introduced by DOPLU after T_p , which is the time after the last DISLU is started (T_s is the duration for which enough Doppler shifts are collected to estimate the position).

-Fig. 1.
-Overview of the proposed approach (paired arrows represent the start and the end of one transmission).
+Fig. 2.
+Overview of the proposed approach (paired arrows represent the start and the end of one packet).